osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 A reference model can be thought of as the physical or real-world representation of your system.
 The reference model should be understandable from a technical perspective; it is not necessary for your entire organization to understand it.
-Be aware of the tools provided with your PI System, such as AF Schema Mapper (or what's its name???), which allows you to build different representations of your reference model for different business units.
+Be aware of the tools provided with your PI System, such as AF Transformer, which allows you to build different representations of your reference model for different business units.

 For more information about AF, see PI AF Explorer, PI AF SDK user manuals.